dsaikiran01/WeatherPulse/README.md

 ## 🚀 Future Improvements

-1. **Hourly Forecast** 🌤️: Add a more detailed hourly weather forecast display.
+1. **Daily Forecast** 🌤️: Add a more detailed daily weather forecast display.
 2. **User Authentication** 🔐: Allow users to save their favorite locations and preferences.
 3. **Dark Mode** 🌙: Implement a toggle for dark and light mode based on user preference.
 4. **Extended Map Features** 🗺️: Add more map interactions like weather layers and geolocation.